-ImaginAb, Inc., a leading clinical-stage immuno-oncology imaging company, today announced the signing of a multi-party collaboration agreement with AstraZeneca (LSE/STO/NYSE: AZN), Pfizer Inc. (NYSE: PFE) and Takeda Pharmaceutical Company Limited (Takeda) focused on furthering the clinical development of ImaginAb’s CD8 ImmunoPET technology.
-Using its ‘Minibody’ platform, ImaginAb’s technology targets and visualizes CD8+ T cells to provide highly-specific, quantitative assessment of the immunological status of each cancer lesion within a patient, potentially enabling treatment to be tailored quickly and specifically to the needs of that patient.
+ImaginAb, Inc., signs multi-party collaboration agreement with AstraZeneca (LSE/STO/NYSE: AZN), Pfizer Inc. (NYSE: PFE) and Takeda Pharmaceutical Company Limited (Takeda) focused on furthering the clinical development of ImaginAb’s CD8 ImmunoPET technology.

 ImaginAb, Inc., a clinical-stage immuno-oncology imaging company, today announces that its Chief Executive Officer, Ian Wilson, will present an update on ImaginAb and progress achieved with the CD8 ImmunoPET minibody at the upcoming Innovation Showcase 2019 on Monday, October 14, 2019, at The Lundquist Institute (formerly LA BioMed),1124 West Carson Street, Torrance, CA.